sreshaven/iss-tracker-app/README.md

-        /help                          (GET) return text about each route and their corresponding methods /delete-data                   (DELETE) delete all data from the dictionary object storing the data set /post-data                     (POST) reload the dictionary object with data from the web /comment                       (GET) returns list of comments from ISS data /header                        (GET) returns the header dictionary from the ISS dataset /metadata                      (GET) returns the metadata dictionary from the ISS data /epochs/<epoch>/location       (GET) returns lat, long, altitude, and geoposition for specified Epoch /now                           (GET) returns location information about ISS for Epoch that is nearest to current time
+        /help                          (GET) return text about each route and their corresponding methods /delete-data                   (DELETE) delete all data from the dictionary object storing the data set /post-data                     (POST) reload the dictionary object with data from the web /comment                       (GET) return list of comments from ISS data /header                        (GET) return the header dictionary from the ISS dataset /metadata                      (GET) return the metadata dictionary from the ISS data /epochs/<epoch>/location       (GET) return lat, long, altitude, and geoposition for specified Epoch /now                           (GET) return location information about ISS for Epoch that is nearest to current time
 ```

 #### Route: /delete-data